Hsabes/Get_Title_From_URL/README.md

 ## Instructions
 Copy and paste any url (include "https://") into the text field to generate the neat title, and copy it to your clipboard by clicking the copy button.
 3rd level URLs are prepended with an underscore.

+Note: Make sure the URL does not end with "/"

 ## Demo
 Input -> https://en.wikipedia.org/wiki/Harrison_Ford
 Output -> Harrison Ford